neverfap-deluxe/nfd-api/content/guides_guide/_index.md

 ---
+  title: "Guide"
-  title: "The NeverFap Deluxe Guide"
+  # TODO: Meta? - The NeverFap Deluxe
   description: "NeverFap Deluxe Guide.
 Gain Control Over Your Porn Addiction With Our Series Of Articles And Practice Exercises."
   date: 2018-12-18
   draft: false